 While some recipes recommend cooking the beans while making the soup, I like to do this as a separate step.
 I have had some bad experiences in the past when making soup, chili, and stews and waiting for what felt like forever for the beans to get soft.
 This way, it took very little time to pull the soup together, and you can soak and cook the beans and make the soup at two separate times if it makes sense for your day.

 What to Have with this Soup

 15-bean vegetable soup goes very well with fresh fruit like red grapes, apples, or pears. or enjoy it with some fresh bread or whole wheat crackers.
 Enjoy a green salad with it and my pumpkin vinaigrette salad dressing.
 Homemade croutons would be a nice addition, too!

-Store this soup in a covered container in the refrigerator for up to 3 days, or in the freezer for up to 3 months.
+Store 15-bean vegetable soup in a covered container in the refrigerator for up to 3 days, or in the freezer for up to 3 months.
 You can reheat it in the microwave or on the stovetop until it is hot.

 Related Recipes You May Enjoy